AiltonFidelix/MPU6050/README.md

 # MPU6050 library for ESP-IDF

-This library allow to do the basic configurations to work with the MPU6050 device and read the sensors values.
+This library allow to do the configurations to work with the MPU6050 device and read the sensors values.

 ## How to use